Table of Contents

 Their flagship product, the LightLab 3, is a portable, high-performance liquid chromatography (HPLC) device that analyzes cannabinoids and terpenes — but without requiring a skilled lab tech.

-With competition heating up, market prices in upheaval, and the ever-ominous federal regulation hanging over everyone's head, in-house testing offers stakeholders unprecedented insight into what they are working with.
+With competition heating up, market prices in upheaval, and the ever-ominous federal regulation hanging over everyone’s head, in-house testing and analytics offers stakeholders unprecedented insight into what they are working with.

-4 Applications for In-House Testing for Cannabis Producers
+4 Applications for In-House Testing and Analytics for Cannabis Producers

 In a market constantly seeking new and exciting phytochemical expressions, breeders are always searching for new cultivars worthy of their attention.
 And the work doesn’t stop with the initial discovery.